-Nellie® is an SMS-based system for promoting patient self-care.
+Nellie® is an automated SMS-based persona for promoting patient self-care.
 It is the most researched and effective of its kind in the world.

 The underpinning methodology and technology is Simple Telehealth, which was invented in 2008 in the UK.
 Known there as Florence (or Flo), it is adopted widely across the UK’s National Health Service.
 Florence has improved the lives of tens of thousands of patients with a range of conditions including asthma, diabetes, COPD, and heart conditions.
 The outcomes achieved so far are getting unprecedented recognition by key public health and research organisations in the UK.
 Simple Telehealth is also used by the USA's Veterans' Affairs Department.

 The system is clinician led.
 Using existing or newly-developed shared action plans, doctors and nurses work together on the priorities in their clinics.
 The action plans shape the development of the technical protocols that manage the sending and receiving of messages.
 The messages are warm and friendly, enhancing connection with patients and changing outcomes.

 In 2016, SEMPHN partnered with the Simple Telehealth organisation to develop an upgraded version of the technology.
 Nellie is being implemented across South Eastern Melbourne.